 The Royal Opera House was refused permission to appeal, but can still go direct to the Court of Appeal.
 They issued a statement, saying: “We do not believe that the Noise Regulations can be applied to an artistic institution in the same manner as in a factory, not least because in the case of the Royal Opera House, sound is not a by-product of an industrial process but is an essential part of the product itself.”

-Music venues of all kinds, where musicians could be exposed to similar noise levels could be affected – Peter James, health and safety expert with Harrison Clark Rickerbys, said: “The ROH may pursue an appeal but the claim raises important questions on how the music industry and those who employ musicians should strike a balance between creating music (and producing often very loud sounds) and protecting those who are performing that music.
+Music venues of all kinds, where musicians could be exposed to similar noise levels could be affected – Heath Thomas, health and safety expert with Harrison Clark Rickerbys, said: “The ROH may pursue an appeal but the claim raises important questions on how the music industry and those who employ musicians should strike a balance between creating music (and producing often very loud sounds) and protecting those who are performing that music.

 “The Control of Noise at Work Regulations 2005 imposes duties on employers and employees, and more detailed assessments of venues, and arrangements for hearing protection, might have to be carried out.
 It could also lead to a redesign of orchestra pits, for instance.”